 - Take field trips to locations in and around the Philadelphia area

-Please check back in early 2014 for more details about the 2014-2015 ELC application process.
-The Engineering Learning Community program application is available to all incoming first-year (non-transfer) College of Engineering students.
+The Engineering Learning Community application will be available on this website beginning March 19, 2014.
+The Engineering Learning Community program is available to all incoming first-year (non-transfer) College of Engineering students.

 If you are having trouble with your housing application, please contact University Housing at email@example.com.

 If you have any questions, please contact the Undergraduate Advising Center.